- Adopt primal lifestyle per Mark Sisson's Primal Blueprint

 of hunger that gave birth to modern man!

-me when I spent a full four hours lying awake at night unable to stop thinking about food.
+when I spent four hours lying awake at night unable to stop thinking about food.
 A few days later

-I had to travel on business to a hotel where my pristine primal fare was not available.
-It had been
+I had to travel on business to a hotel without access to groceries.
+It had been 11 ½ weeks

-11 ½ weeks – close enough.
-I soon found myself eating HUGE amounts of food, almost uncontrollably,
+– close enough.
+I soon found myself eating HUGE amounts of food, almost uncontrollably, including

 I snapped back massively over the next two weeks,